Christopher Salmon

 For assessing trade risks, the top three methods are:

-1. Risk Matrix: Categorizes risks based on their likelihood and impact, helping prioritise which risks need immediate attention and resources.
+1. Risk matrix: Categorises risks based on their likelihood and impact, helping prioritise which risks need immediate attention and resources.

 In international trade, assessing risk is crucial for navigating global markets.